 The word planet comes from the Greek planētēs, meaning “wanderer”.
 So by definition the Sun and Moon were considered planets to the Ancients.

 Of the days that are not named directly after the seven planets, their name is derived from the Norse Gods associated with the respective planet.
-The origin of Sunday is of course from the Sun, the giver of life.
+The origin of Sunday is of course from the Sun in the sky.
 Of the seven known metals, the Sun has always represented gold, irrespective of time and place.

-Monday or more properly, ‘Moon-day’, is known as Lunes in Spanish, and dies Lunae in Italian.
+Monday or more properly, ‘Moon-day’, is known as Lunes in Spanish, and dies Lunae in Italian. (lunar space craft, lunar eclipse).
 The Moon has always been associated with silver.
 The word ‘month’ and ‘menstruation’ also have etymological roots in the Moon, in addition to having cyclical intervals of about 28 days.

 Tuesday comes from Old English “Tīwesdæg,” after Tiw, or Tyr, a one-handed Norse god of dueling.
 He is associated with Mars, the Roman war god and also the Greek War God Ares.
 In other languages, the etymology of the days of the week is less occult(hidden).
 Whereas in English, we disguise Tuesday through Friday with the Germanic and Norse Gods, in many other languages they are named after the planets directly.
 Tuesday, or “Marsday” is martes in Spanish, and dies Martis in latin.